stonepros/stone/doc/stonefs/createfs.rst

 See :ref:`adding-data-pool-to-file-system`.

-Using Erasure Coded pools with CephFS
+Using Erasure Coded pools with StoneFS
 =====================================

-You may use Erasure Coded pools as CephFS data pools as long as they have overwrites enabled, which is done as follows:
+You may use Erasure Coded pools as StoneFS data pools as long as they have overwrites enabled, which is done as follows:

 .. code:: bash